betstick/cfromreader/notes.md

 as mentioned before, this isn't always the case. sometimes From gets freaky.

 need to add in a failure for if trying to compile on big endian systems. i will not support them.

+the structures needed for DSR characters are as follows: dcx->bnd->tae,flver,hkx,hkpwv bdt->tpf->dds